1587/speaking-exam/04-offer是否要跟家里人交流.md

 ```
 According my personal experience, If I have a new offer, I will discuss with my family members,
 There are some advantages as follows:

-Firstly: My parents have 20 years of working experience, t
+Firstly: My parents have 20 years of working experience,
-hey can help me recognize the weaknesses and the advantages of my new job.
+they can help me recognize the weaknesses and the advantages of my new job.

-Secondly: Changing jobs is a big deal for a family.
+Secondly: Change a jobs is a big deal for a family.
 I must make good communications with them, they will feel better, we must respect each other.

 Thirdly: With family member's support we will work efficiently.

 So I think we must discuss with my family members when I have a new offer.
 ```